 - After placing the ball, the same procedure and rules of executing a indirect free kick apply.
-Robots are also allowed to perform the throw-in with their hands, in this case: - has part of each foot either on the touch line or on the ground outside the touch line - holds the ball with at least one hand - releases the ball within 10 seconds
+Robots are also allowed to perform the throw-in with their hands, in this case: - has part of each foot either on the touch line or on the ground outside the touch line - holds the ball with at least one hand - releases the ball within 10 seconds - If a robot tries to perform a throw-in with hands and fails to respect the rules, a free-kick is awarded to the opponent team.

-640 Law 16 - The Goal Kick
+Law 16 - The Goal Kick